CarmineGar93/BuildWeek-Team2/README.md

 - **Registration**: Users must enter their First and Last Name to access the Test.
 - **Immediate Feedback**: At the end of the benchmark, users receive feedback on their answers, being able to compare any mistakes with the correct answers.
 - **Final Score**: A summary of performance at the end of the test.
 - **Completion Certificate**: If the score is above 60%, the student will receive a PDF file certifying the successful completion of the benchmark.

 ## Installation

-## Installation